Quasi-Dense Similarity Learning for Multiple Object Tracking: Experiments

 \section{Experiments}

-We first conduct experiments on MOT~\cite{mot16}, the most popular benchmark in multiple object tracking to compare with recent tracking works.
-We also like to test on larger scale and more diverse datasets to study the efficacy of quasi-dense similarity learning.
-Therefore, we conduct experiments on the brand-new large-scale BDD100K, Waymo, and TAO tracking benchmarks, and establish competitive records.
-We hope our efforts can facilitate further research in multiple object tracking.
-We also show the generalization ability of our method on the BDD100K segmentation tracking benchmark.
+We conduct experiments not only on the MOT~\cite{mot16} benchmark but also on the other brand-new large-scale benchmarks including BDD100K~\cite{bdd100k}, Waymo~\cite{waymo}, and TAO~\cite{tao}.
+We hope our efforts can facilitate future multiple object tracking research to benefit from these large-scale datasets.
+We also show the generalization ability of our method on BDD100K segmentation tracking benchmark.
+More results, such as oracle analyses and failure case analyses are presented in the supplementary material.